flyteorg/flytekit/docs/source/design/authoring.rst

 Here's the user exception tree.
 Feel free to raise any of these exception classes.
 Note that the ``FlyteRecoverableException`` is the only recoverable exception.
 All others, along with all the non-Flytekit defined exceptions, are non-recoverable.

-.. inheritance-diagram:: flytekit.common.exceptions.user.FlyteValidationException flytekit.common.exceptions.user.FlyteEntityAlreadyExistsException flytekit.common.exceptions.user.FlyteValueException flytekit.common.exceptions.user.FlyteTimeout flytekit.common.exceptions.user.FlyteAuthenticationException flytekit.common.exceptions.user.FlyteRecoverableException
+.. inheritance-diagram:: flytekit.exceptions.user.FlyteValidationException flytekit.exceptions.user.FlyteEntityAlreadyExistsException flytekit.exceptions.user.FlyteValueException flytekit.exceptions.user.FlyteTimeout flytekit.exceptions.user.FlyteAuthenticationException flytekit.exceptions.user.FlyteRecoverableException
    :parts: 1
    :top-classes: Exception